-- Improved Class D circuitry
+- Improved Class D technology

-- Best sound quality and handling
+- Compact size, good sound quality and handling

 - Advanced thermal management system for maximum efficiency

-- Remote is sold separately
+- Remote is not included

 - Top-facing controls may not be suitable for some installations

-5 – JL Audio XD700/5V2 Amplifier
+5 – JL Audio XD700/5V2 Class D Amplifier

-But even with its compactness, the JL Audio XD700/5V2 provides 75 watts RMS to all speakers with 300 watts to the subwoofer.
-Should you want to switch to 3-channel mode, you can also do so by powering two speakers with 200 watts each.
-You can still have a full-force sub operating at 300 watts even then.
+But even with its compact design, the JL Audio XD700/5V2 provides 75 w RMS power to all speakers (75W x 4) with 300 w to the subwoofer.
+Switching to 3-channel mode, you can power two speakers with 200 watts each.
+You can still have a full-force sub operating at 300W even then.

-In addition, the JL Audio XD700/5V2 has variable high and low-pass filters that keep the audio crisp and well-balanced.
-Subwoofer levels can also be adjusted as in many 5-channel amps in the market.
+In addition, the JL Audio XD700/5V2 has variable high-pass and low-pass filters that keep the audio crisp and well-balanced.
+Subwoofer levels can also be adjusted as in many 5 channel amps.
 With the JL Audio XD700/5V2, you can control the sub volume and the master volume from the front seat should you choose to buy a separate HD-RLC remote level control.

-Overall, the JL Audio XD700/5V2 is an incredible amp that will satisfy power users and audiophiles.
-Although it is an expensive purchase, you essentially get your money’s worth with all the features and functions packed in this compact amplifier.
+Overall, this product is an incredible car stereo amp that will satisfy power users.
+Although this product has a steep price purchase compared to other 5 channel amps, you essentially get your money’s worth with all the features packed in this compact car amplifier.